Case Manager, Community Health Engagement (CHE)

 Knowledge, Skills and Abilities:

-• Ability to work independently and as part a multi-disciplinary team
+- Ability to work independently and as part of a multi-disciplinary team

 Education: Equivalent to graduation from a four-year college or university in one of the health and human services or behavioral health or a job-related field.
 Additional specialized experience during which the applicant has acquired and successfully applied the knowledge and abilities shown above may be substituted for the required education on a year-for-year basis.

 This position requires flexibility in hours that may include working evenings and weekends.

 - All offers of employment are contingent upon the successful completion of a background check (including a criminal records check).